hubsterio/docs/docs/intro/big_picture.rst

 #.
 Based on the hub’s configuration and channel :ref:`source type<ref_source>`, the pipeline determines the appropriate **preliminary** flow actions required
 #.
 The pipeline then determines the appropriate **auxiliary** flow actions required
 #.
 Once both **preliminary** and **auxiliary** flows have been executed, the pipeline then determines the **active business destination** and reverse engineers the activity to the proprietary format specific to the destination source – agent or bot
 #.
-The agent may initiate a **takeover** from a bot, handle the request, and eventually **handover** the conversation back to the bot.
+The agent may initiate a **takeover** from a bot, handles the request, and eventually hands the conversation back to the bot.
 Conversely, if the bot has difficulty handling a request, the bot can initiate a **handover** and redirect the conversation to the agent.

 .. _ref_hub_anatomy: